DaveSkender/Stock.Indicators/docs/_indicators/Marubozu.md

 ```

 - This method returns a time series of all available indicator values for the `quotes` provided.
-- It always returns the same number of elements as there are in the historical quotes.
+- It always returns the same number of elements as there are in the historical quotes when not chained from another indicator.
 - It does not return a single incremental indicator value.
 - The candlestick pattern is indicated on dates where `Match` is `Match.BullSignal` or `Match.BearSignal`.
-- `Price` is `Close` price; however, all OHLC elements are included in `CandleProperties`.
+- `Price` is `Close` price; however, all OHLCV elements are included in `CandleProperties`.
 - There is no intrinsic basis or confirmation signal provided for this pattern.

 {% include candle-result.md %}